 On this website, you'll find plenty of information about how the hairy bodies of bees help them to collect pollen and transport it back to the nest or hive.
 However, I was recently asked, 'are all bees hairy?'

-This is a great question, especially since many bees visibly have slightly shiny abdomens, whilst other bee abdomens appear to be covered in a thick pile of hair.
+This is a great question, especially since many bees visibly have slightly shiny abdomens (tails) and are less furry, whilst other bee abdomens appear to be covered in a thick pile of hair.

 Yes, as far as I am aware, all bee species have at least some hair, but some bee species are hairier than others.

 In fact, a scientific study measured the hairiness of bees and a number of other pollinators, and in doing so, enabled a comparison between those species.

 In the study by Roquer-Beni et al (2020)1, a total of 109 insect pollinator species were measured for their hairiness.

 Of the 52 bee species measured for their hairiness, the following were included:

 Scientists discovered that bees have different types of hair on their bodies many years ago.

 Individual hairs can be simple and smooth, spiral or 'plumose' with branches, as can be seen in the image below, which comes from a book published in 1899 called The Cambridge Natural History2.